by-jp/www.byjp.me/content/notes/twitter/3776713050/index.md

 - imported
 - from-twitter
 ---
-I saw a man with only a moustache, no beard\!
+I saw a man with only a moustache, no beard!
 Most uncommon facial apparel methinks.